jeval - command line Java code evaluator. It is similar to JShell except it provides you additional functionality.

 To overcome this you can use printf method defined by jeval.

 Those are generated by JShell.
 Most likely you run multiple threads and some of them try to execute unresolved snippets.
-Wait until jeval finishes then search for its diagnostics in stderr.
+Wait until jeval finishes execution then search for its diagnostics in stderr.